Runner installation behind firewalls

 - Create infrastructure such as machines, load balancers, auto-scaling groups etc.

-Any of these pipelines will work out the box and no extra configuration is needed.
-In all cases, all data will stay with the private local network and will never exit the firewall.
+Any of these pipelines will work out the box without extra configuration.
+In all cases, all data stays witin the private local network and does not exit the firewall.

-Notice that long running compositions (preview test environments) are not yet available via the Codefresh build runner.
+Notice that long-running compositions (preview test environments) are not yet available via the Codefresh Runner.

 Checking out code from a private GIT repository

-To check-out code from your private GIT repository, you need to connect first to Codefresh via the GIT integrations.
+To check out code from your private Git repository, you need to connect first to Codefresh via Git integrations.
 However, once you define your GIT provider as on premise you also need to mark it as behind the firewall as well:

-Once you trigger the pipeline, the Codefresh builder will communicate with your private GIT instance and checkout code.
+Once you trigger the pipeline, the Codefresh Build Runtimes communicates with your private Git instance and checks out code.

-Note that currently there is a limitation in regards to the location of the
+Note that currently there is a limitation on the location of the

 You can also use a network proxy for the Git clone step.

-In the previous section we have seen how a pipeline can check out code from the internal git repository.
-We also need to setup a trigger so that every time a commit happens (or any other supported event), the Codefresh pipeline will be triggered automatically.
+In the previous section we have seen how a pipeline can check out code from an internal Git repository.
+We also need to set up a trigger, so that every time a commit or any other supported event occurs, the Codefresh pipeline is triggered automatically.